 In Reality was bred twice to the good mare Foggy Note, a grey daughter of The Axe II.
 The first foal was a filly of 1972 named Moon Glitter, who produced multi stakes winner Glitterman by Dewan, as well as Ruby Slippers, by Nijinsky.
 Ruby Slippers in turn has produced champion sprinter Rubiano by Fappiano.
-Rubiano is the dam sire of current sire War Front by Danzig.
-Ruby Slippers is also the dam of stakes winner Tap Your Heels, the dam of current leading sire Tapit by A.P.
+Rubiano is the dam sire of current international stallion sensation War Front by Danzig.
+Ruby Slippers is also the dam of stakes winner Tap Your Heels, the dam of today’s leading American sire Tapit by A.P.
 Indy.

 Charedi, a direct female line descendant of Aspidistra, is the mother of Gana Facil by Le Fabuleux, who in turn produced Unbridled by Fappiano.
-Printing Press is the mother to Lite Light, winner of four G1 races as a three year old.
-Lite Light is by Majestic Light.
+Printing Press is the mother to Lite Light, winner of four grade one races as a three year old.

 In Reality has had an impact in South America with his daughters.
 Balladry is the dam of Chilean horse of the year Ballistic, while Wooden Whistle produced Wooden Girl, champion sprinter in Argentina.